ChakreshIITGN/ChakreshIITGN.github.io/_pages/research_interests.md

 {% include base_path %}

-## Scientific Collaboration Networks :
+# Dynamics of Scientific Collaboration Networks :

+## Interdependent Citation and Co-authorship Networks :

+## Information Flow in the Citation Networks :